youwen5/nix-dev-envs/README.md

 # Nix development environments, for various languages

 Those of us on NixOS never install language toolkits system-wide, unlike other distros.
+This means that when we work on projects which expect you to bring your own language tools, we don't have things like `node`, `npm`, `cargo`, etc. readily available in the shell.

 Regrettably, many projects are not taking advantage of Nix for reproducible development environments.
 You should make a big fuss about this in every open source project you are a part of and constantly evangelize about Nix.
 Until Nix is universally adopted, this repository serves as a collection of flakes which provides compilers,